- Common uses

 You may need to take one or more capsules at a time depending on your dose of sunitinib.

-Your doctor may gradually increase or decrease your dose of sunitinib during your treatment.
+Your doctor may decrease your dose or temporarily or permanently stop yourtreatment if you experience certain side effects.
 This depends on how well the medication works for you and the side effects you experience.
-Talk to your doctor about how you are feeling during your treatment.
-Continue to take sunitinib even if you feel well.
-Do not stop taking sunitinib without talking to your doctor.
+Talk to your doctor about how you are feeling during your treatment with sunitinib.

 What SPECIAL PRECAUTIONS should I follow?